If there’s one thing I’ve learned about Clevelanders in the time I’ve been running this blog, it’s this: CLEVELAND LOVES CHRISTMAS.

 Where: 3900 Wildlife Way, Cleveland

-There will also be costumed characters, hot cocoa for sale, ice sculptures, live performances, and of course the chance to meet Santa!
+There will also be costumed characters, hot cocoa for sale, ice sculptures, live performances, and, of course, the chance to meet Santa!

 Wild Winter Lights is designed as a walk-through event, but they’re also offering a drive-thru option on specific nights.